Cyberl-ty02/cyberl-ty02.github.io/source/_posts/doom-emacs-windows/doom-emacs-windows.md

 来自[doomemacs/docs/getting_started.org at master · doomemacs/doomemacs](https://github.com/doomemacs/doomemacs/blob/master/docs/getting_started.org#the-bindoom-utility)

-1. Don't forget to run 'doom sync' and restart Emacs after modifying init.el or packages.el in ~/.config/doom.
+1. Don't forget to run '**doom sync**' and restart Emacs after modifying init.el or packages.el in ~/.config/doom.
 This is never necessary for config.el.
-2. If something goes wrong, run `doom doctor` to diagnose common issues with your environment, setup, and config.
+2. If something goes wrong, run **doom doctor** to diagnose common issues with your environment, setup, and config.
-3. Use 'doom upgrade' to update Doom.
+3. Use '**doom upgrade**' to update Doom.
 Doing it any other way will require additional steps (see 'doom help upgrade').
 4. Access Doom's documentation from within Emacs via 'SPC h d h' or 'C-h d h' (or 'M-x doom/help').